How Quitting Gaming Helped Me Get Into Grad School

 The internship felt like a 2nd chance.
 I worked hard.
 Sometimes, crazy hard.
 I would average 60-80hrs of work a week.
 While the other interns were out enjoying parties or travelling, I was working hard, determined to not let my 2nd chance escape.
 My efforts paid off, and I got a full-time offer.
 I was due to start after my graduation.

 Fast forward a few years.
 I was working full time, and was ‘gaming in moderation‘.
 There were a couple of sleepless nights of gaming here and there, and the job kept my gaming in check, but that was about it.

 My schedule was work, sleep, game.
 I would attempt to get out and socialize but would soon give up and go back to gaming.
+Especially because all my friends were on Discord.
 And, now that I was getting comfortable with this new life, I felt my gaming time was slowly increasing.

 I just got accepted into Grad School, which I had planned to attend part-time after work.
 However, seeing how my university years have gone, I knew that if I continued to game, I would get horrible grades again, and would be wasting a lot of money to not really learn anything.

 Now, let’s take a breather from the story for a moment.
 Seeing how gaming was wrecking my grades, and I was stuck in this boring routine, I attempted many, many times to try and quit gaming in college.